chrs1885/Capable/README.md

 Supporting Dynamic Type along with different OS versions such as iOS 10 and iOS 11 can be a huge pain, since both versions provide different APIs.

-Capable easily auto scales system fonts as well as your custom fonts by providing on line of code:
+Capable easily auto scales system fonts as well as your custom fonts by providing one line of code:

 ```swift
 let myLabel = UILabel(frame: frame)